 Last week, I showed you how I find all the nested members of a specified group.
 When we get requests for such audits, however, they usually specify doing so for a number of groups.
-Now, we could of course do it, one group at a time, adding information to the
+Now, we could of course do it, one group at a time, adding information to our output as we go, however the script as written overwrites the file.
+What, then, if we want to run this on a number of groups, and avoid overwriting the file?
+That requires the -Append parameter:

 Some time ago, I was asked to provide a list of everyone with access to a specific system.
 After communicating with the client, it transpired that they were particularly interested in knowing who were the members of a set of Active Directory groups.
 While this can be done manually, I wanted to try my hand at building a PowerShell-script that returned the information the client was asking for, and which I could reuse at some later point, as such requests pop up with some regularity.